karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

 > Train Mean Absolute Error (MAE): 88.62 Rp

 > Test Mean Absolute Error (MAE): 127.66 Rp

 > Train Root Mean Squared Error (RMSE): 158.80 Rp

 > Test Root Mean Squared Error (RMSE): 177.12 Rp

 These values indicate that the bidirectional LSTM model, along with some adjustments, has enhanced the model's performance compared to earlier configurations.

+The Bidirectional LSTM outperforms the standard LSTM, showing both lower training and testing errors.
+The train-test error gap is smaller than in Model 1, suggesting better generalization.
+This bidirectional model captures dependencies from both past and future contexts at each time step, leading to a richer representation of the data and improved predictive performance.

+**Strengths:** By processing information in both directions, this model captures forward and backward dependencies.
+This dual processing leads to improved accuracy, especially when complex temporal relationships exist.
+As evidenced by the lower errors, Bidirectional LSTM is better suited for industrial time series where both past and future patterns influence outcomes.

+**Weaknesses:** Bidirectional LSTM models are computationally more intensive and require more resources.
+They may also be harder to interpret compared to simpler models like ARIMA.